car251290/Beer-display-information/README.md

 Get a display of information of beers an using and API, get a web page for the use of showing the information. making an esasy display of the information of some beer where the people can get some amazing beer with the history of the beers

-## React
-Using the plataform of react I build some backgorund and Front-End to show information about beers, using an API.

 # Use this Api to display the information
 Pagination making a requests that return multiple items will be limited to 25 results by default.
 You can access other pages using the ?page paramater, you can also increase the amount of beers returned in each request by changing the ?per_page paramater.